Hierarchical hyperbolicity of graph products: Some applications of hierarchical hyperbolicity

 Claims \ref{claim:graph_product_of_HHG_almost_HHS}, \ref{claim:graph_products_of_HHGs_finite_rank}, and \ref{claim:graph_products_of_HHGs_group_action} show that the proto-hierarchy structure $\mf{T}_0$ satisfies the requirements of Theorem \ref{thm:almost_HHGs_are_HHGs}.
 Thus, there exists an HHG structure $\mf{T}$ for $G_\Gamma$. \end{proof}

 \begin{remark}[The HHG structure from Theorem \ref{thm:almost_HHGs_are_HHGs}] The proof of Theorem \ref{thm:almost_HHGs_are_HHGs} produces an explicit HHG structure given the proto-structure $\mf{T}_0$.
-We will describe that structure briefly now.
-Full details are given in the appendix.
+We will describe that structure briefly now, and direct the reader to the appendix of \cite{ABD} for full details.

 Let $\mc{U}$ denote a non-empty set of pairwise orthogonal elements of $\mf{T}_0$ and let $W \in\mf{T}_0$.
 We say the pair $(W,\mc{U})$ is a \emph{container pair} if the following are satisfied: \begin{itemize} \item $U \nest W$ for all $U \in \mc{U}$; \item there exists $Q \nest W$ such that $Q \perp U$ for all $U \in \mc{U}$. \end{itemize} Let $\mf{D}$ denote the set of all container pairs.
 We will denote a pair $(W,\mc{U}) \in \mf{D}$ by $D_W^\mc{U}$.
 The crux of Theorem \ref{thm:almost_HHGs_are_HHGs} is that the elements of $\mf{D}$ will serve as containers for the elements of $\mf{T}_0$, while the rest of the proto-structure is set up in the minimal way that satisfies all the other axioms.